gprMax/gprMax/docs/source/examples_antennas.rst

 .. _antenna_like_MALA_1200_fs_results:

 .. figure:: images/antenna_like_MALA_1200_fs_results.png
+    :width: 800 px

-    Field outputs from the receiver bowtie of a model of an antenna similar to a MALA 1.2GHz antenna.
+    Ey field output from the receiver bowtie of a model of an antenna similar to a MALA 1.2GHz antenna.

 B-scan with a bowtie antenna model